 - One study has found that macular oedema is present in 9% of the population with diabetes.

 - In type 2 diabetes, these changes may be found at diagnosis because subclinical hyperglycaemia may have been present for a prolonged preceding period.
-Over 25 years, there is a significant cumulative rate of progression to DR (83%), to diabetic macular oedema (29%) and to CSMO (17%).
+Over 25 years, there is a significant cumulative rate of progression to diabetic retinopathy (83%), to diabetic macular oedema (29%) and to CSMO (17%).

 - Hypertension and other cardiovascular risk factors can influence the onset and progression of retinopathy.
 There is marked individual variation in susceptibility to retinopathy for a given vascular risk profile.